-- care for a dependent child under 16 with a disability or medical condition who lives with you, or
+- provide additional daily care for a dependent child aged under 16 years, with a disability or medical condition, who lives with you; or

 Eligibility & payment rates

 When applying for Carer Allowance, both the carer and the care receiver must meet eligibility criteria.

 Carer Allowance when caring for a child under 16 years is either:

 - a fortnightly payment of $115.40 and a Health Care Card for the child, or

 - a Health Care Card for the child

 Which of these you receive depends on the child’s care needs.

 Carer Allowance when caring for a person 16 years or over is paid at $115.40 per fortnight.

 Adjustments to payment rates are made in line with the Consumer Price Index increases in the cost of living.
 Carer Allowance is adjusted on 1 January each year.